 Here’s what you should do.

-Book your free 15 minute consultation with me.
+Book a 15 minute consultation with me.

 I’m a paediatric feeding therapist (which is a rare speciality) and I have nearly a decade of experience in successfully treating feeding related issues in children.
 (Read what some of my relieved and happy parents have to say here)